 Skip to main content

-Our vision
+Our Vision

 Indigenous Leadership Strategy

-• improve Indigenous participation
+• improve First Nations participation

-• learn in partnership with Indigenous students, staff and community, and
+• learn in partnership with Indigenous students, staff, and community, and

-• increase CDU’s Indigenous staffing profile.
+• increase CDU’s First Nations staffing profile.

 Read Our Strategy